We value your privacy

 Psychological benefits of sleeping naked

-Sleeping naked can make you feel free, and with a sense of freedom and relaxation going hand in hand, this will only improve your night’s rest.
+Sleeping naked is also good for you mentally, as it can make you feel 'free'.
+With a sense of freedom and relaxation going hand in hand, this will only improve your night’s rest.
 You’re less likely to toss and turn through the night, irritated by uncomfortable pyjama fabric.
 Instead, you’ll be totally unrestricted.

-Beyond physical comfort, sleeping naked can benefit your relationship, much like the benefits of cuddling.
+Beyond physical comfort, another benefit of sleeping naked is to your relationship, much like the benefits of cuddling.
 Skin-to-skin contact releases feel-good hormones like oxytocin and fosters a sense of security and trust.
 This increased intimacy will help you feel emotionally connected to your partner, and it might lead you to check out our guide to the best mattresses for sex

 Two men cuddling in bed together.